VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 The bandit algorithms themselves (LinUCB and Thompson Sampling) remain **sequential in episode index**:

 - We still update the posterior after each selected action.
-- We still reveal only the chosen action’s reward to the policy.
+- We still reveal only the chosen action's reward to the policy.

-The GPU’s job is not to change the algorithm; it is to **amortize simulator work** across many episodes.
+The GPU's job is not to change the algorithm; it is to **amortize simulator work** across many episodes.

 ---